noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 | -------- | -------------------------------------------------- |
 | Gasoline | $2C_8H_{18}(l) + 25O_2(g) → 16CO_2(g) + 18H_2O(g)$ |

-While they both resemble hydrocarbons, the ammount of $CO_2$ produced when optimal combustion occurs varies significantly.
-Aditionally, significantly less oxygen is required f
+While they both resemble hydrocarbons, the amount of $CO_2$ produced when optimal combustion occurs varies significantly.
+Additionally, significantly less oxygen is required for the complete combustion of ethanol, making it less likely for other by-products to form as a result of incomplete combustion.

 Gasoline